btj/ogp-notes/drawit_doc_instr.md

 Note also that evaluation of Javadoc formal parts must never crash, i.e. throw an Exception.
 If evaluation of a Javadoc formal part crashes, the documentation is considered incorrect.
 For example, removing the first `@throws` clause in the documentation for method `addAll` above would lead to incorrect documentation, because calling `addAll` with a `null` argument would then cause the `Arrays.stream` call in the second `@throws` clause to throw a `NullPointerException`.

+(Note: This rule implies that evaluation of a Javadoc formal part must never lead to calling a method with arguments that violate that method's preconditions.
+Indeed, the behavior of such a call is completely unspecified so it might throw an Exception.
+This means that it is **not** the case that a method M automatically inherits the preconditions of methods M' called in M's preconditions.)

 ### Advanced topics

 You need not read or apply this section if you are not going for a top score.